jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 ## Constraints

 * Umwelts (when closed) must be acyclic directed graphs but not necessarily trees
-* Abstraction must be monotonic
-  * A CA must not include a CA in its immediate umwelt if the latter is already in its transitiveumwelt.
+* A CA must not include a CA in its immediate umwelt if the latter is already in its transitive umwelt.
 * A CA must be either cognitive or meta-cognitive, never both
 * Only one synthetic action in a conflicting set can be executing at any given point in time
   * A synthetic action conflicts with another if their closed sequences have any simple action type  * incommon.
   * Practically speaking, only one synthetic action is allowed to execute at any time
-* A  * CA must not remove an element from its API if it is used by another CA
+* A CA must not remove an element from its interface if it is used by another CA
   * to formulate a causal theory
   * to synthesize a belief or action
-* If a CA must archive a belief (without normativity) or action and its (compressed - abstracted )support when the support is gone but the belief or action is still used by other CAs
+* A CA must archive a belief (without normativity) or action and its (compressed - abstracted ) support when the support is gone but the belief or action is still used by other CAs
 * A new belief must not be created if its support is subsumed by the compressed support of an archivedbelief
   * The archive belief is ressucitated and given the current support
 * An archived belief/action must be deleted if the belief/action is no longer used by another CA.